rusnuker/CLangRandomIntLibrary/README.md

-# CLangRandomIntLibrary
+# Random Integer Generator Library
-Random integer genrator library
+Use this library to generate a random seed and random integers in range.